 - Eat good fat, but not too much.
 Good quality extra virgin olive, avocado and linseed oil all make great salad dressings, but try to stick to stable ‘solid’ fats to cook with.
 They fare better with high temperatures.

-- Good probiotics and aloe vera gel, when I remember to take them, help calm acid reflux and IBS.
+- Good probiotics and aloe vera gel, when I remember to take them, help calm acid reflux and IBS(learn this here now for more info).
 Always good for the coffee drinker, or if I have eaten any raw onion (which I can’t digest)

 *by good fat I am referring to polyunsaturates and fats that are high in omegas, like avocado, oily fish, linseed oil, coconut oil, grass fed butter